Inferara/inferara.com/content/blog/do-not-die-hard-with-tla-plus-1.md

 ![alt text](/img/do-not-die-hard-with-tla-plus-1/add_typeok_invariant.png)

-If we run it now, we still see no errors meaning `small` and `big` respect their types in every reachable state.
+If we run it now, we still see no errors meaning `small` and `big` respecting their types in every reachable state.

 Now we can solve the _die hard_ problem of pouring `big` with exactly 4 gallons of water.
 To do it, we add a new invariant `big /= 4` into the invariants section.

 ![alt text](/img/do-not-die-hard-with-tla-plus-1/add_big_neq_4_invariant.png)

-Here, this invariant works as an counterexample.
+Here, this invariant works as a counterexample.
 An invariant is a formula that turns to $true$ in **every** reachable state.
 We need to find a state (actually a state sequence) where `big = 4`, so we negate this by the `/=` symbol that equals to $\neq$.
 With this new formula if we run the model, it finds an error (a state where an invariant is broken) and shows a sequence of states that led to this state.

 ![alt text](/img/do-not-die-hard-with-tla-plus-1/run_result.png)